Lab Test

 • Aseptically remove catheter.
 Holding the distal end over a sterile container, cut the tip with sterile scissors, dropping the last 2 to 3 inches into the container.
 Avoid drying by sealing the tube.

-• Medical devices should be aseptically or surgically removed and placed in a sterile container.
+• Medical devices should be aseptically or surgically removed and placed in a sterile container or double-bagged in sterile bags (do not use biohazard bags).

 • Submit to the Laboratory immediately after collection.